 PRACTICAL.
 Unlike some apprenticeship programmes that follow a ‘one-size fits all’ process, we work with your real-life marketing/business strategies and help you assess what’s working and what’s not, and find a clear route forwards.

 CONNECTED.
-Digital marketing apprenticeships are often delivered as a set of unconnected tools – by having the Watertight Marketing methodology our apprentices have a much broader understanding of marketing and therefore are better able to deliver marketing that works.
+Digital marketing apprenticeships are often delivered as a set of unconnected tools – our apprentices have a much broader understanding of marketing and therefore are better able to deliver marketing that works.

 EXCLUSIVE.
 We work with a group size of just 6-10 each time ensuring we give a quality service.
 We limit ourselves to work with a maximum of 80 companies per year to provide a more personalised service.